Life Insurance from United Financial Services

 The two basic types of life insurance policies are term and whole life or cash value.
 Term insurance is simple protection, payable on the death of the insured and is typically the least expensive of the two.
 Whole life or cash value policies provide death protection but also have a “cash build up” feature that acts somewhat like a tax-deferred savings account.
 The accumulated “cash value” can also be the source of low interest loans for the policyholder or be used for other investments.

 When evaluating these types of policies, it's important to consider all the costs, the amount of death benefits and the history of the level of earnings on the “cash value” the insurance company has paid previously.

 Should life insurance be part of your estate plan?

 If you have young children, a child with special needs, are a business owner, or have significant assets, you will want to consider life insurance as part of your estate plan.
 Life insurance in an estate plan can be used to increase the value of your estate and help avoid taxes as well as provide other retirement benefits, disability or long-term care protection, and more.

-To learn more or to you incorporate life insurance into your current estate plan, contact us today to get started.
+To learn more or to help you incorporate life insurance into your current estate plan, contact United Financial Services at 217-854-4387 today to get started.
 If you don't have an estate plan yet, we have an entire team of United Wealth Trust & Investment professionals available to help you protect, grow, and preserve your hard-earned money.
-Contact us today for a no-cost, no-obligation consultation.